mvanmeerten/CiphixHealthCase/README.md

 $ cd CiphixHealthCase/PredictAPI; pip install -r requirements.txt
 ```

-To use AWS comprehend medical, follow steps 1 and 2 in the [getting started section](https://docs.aws.amazon.com/comprehend/latest/dg/getting-started.html) of AWS Comprehend Medical.
+Second, follow steps 1 and 2 in the [getting started section](https://docs.aws.amazon.com/comprehend/latest/dg/getting-started.html) of AWS Comprehend Medical.
 Here you will create an AWS account and install and configure the AWS CLI.

 # Running the demo
-The demo can be run by executing the following command from within the PredictAPI folder
+The demo can be run by executing the following command from within the PredictAPI folder.
 ```bash
 $ python app.py
 ```